 In total, I probably bought just over a dozen or so units and never once found an antique gun, a rare collection of some sort, fine artwork, or valuable jewelry.
 In one particular unit I thought I’d found some real sterling silverware – that gave me a momentary rush, and it would have been a nice score, but it ended up being a silver plated set, not the real stuff (still, I was able to sell the set on eBay for $100, plus shipping).

 You know why you never find truly valuable items in abandoned storage lockers?
-Because if the lockers had anything of major value in them, their owners would find a way to pay their bills and take their valuable stuff back.
+Because if the lockers had anything of major value in them, their previous owners would find a way to pay the storage bill and take their valuable stuff out.

 Also, these lockers aren’t simply ‘abandoned’ – they belonged to people that were unable to pay their bills and as a result, they had their goods seized.
 People with valuable assets typically don’t “abandon” those things.